IGS/Chiron/README.md

 # Why Chiron?

-This was initially organized for training workshop held by the [Human Microbiome Project](http://hmpdacc.org/).
+This was initially organized for a training workshop held by the [Human Microbiome Project](http://hmpdacc.org/).
 We want this organization of utilities to be useful for others, so an independent project was created.
 The name 'Chiron' was used to reflect its initial use in training.
 In Greek mythology [Chiron](https://en.wikipedia.org/wiki/Chiron) was the centaur who trained greats such as Aeneas, Heracles, Jason and Achilles.

 # How to run